 If you’re a UK quota holder, the UK fisheries administrations will tell you what your allocation will be.
 They aim to do this in October 2019.

 The government will also confirm arrangements for:

-- non-quota shellfish (scallops and edible/spider crabs)
+- non-quota shellfish (scallops, edible crabs and spider crabs)

 There will be no automatic access for: